|Date : 5th - 8th April | Course : Augusta National, 7435yds, par 72 | Defending Champion : Sergio Garcia|

 2018 Masters Form Guide

-Hover over player names for best performances and top 10's (since 2001) - hover over ratings for past results.
+Hover / click player names for best performances and top 10's (since 2001) - hover / click ratings for past results.

 2017 Masters Results & Odds

 Tournament favourite Dustin Johnson's freak accident dominated the coverage on the eve of the 2017 Masters.
-With doubts about Dustin Johnson's participation on the Wednesday night (before eventually withdrawing before his first round), Rory McIlroy (7/1) took over tournament favouritism from the American.
-McIlroy had another disappointing Masters, never contesting for the title, his driving accuracy was especially poor (29 from 56), the two amateurs in the field were the only two to hit less.
-A clear favourite in the run-up to the tournament around 6/1, Dustin Johnson's freak accident must have been especially disappointing given his form leading into Augusta.
+With doubts about Dustin Johnson's participation on the Wednesday night (before eventually withdrawing before his first round), Rory McIlroy (7/1) took over tournament favouritism.
+McIlroy had another disappointing Masters, never contesting the title, his driving accuracy especially poor (29 fairways hit from 56 -- the two amateurs in the field were the only to hit less)

 The duel between Garcia and Rose made the 2017 Masters a memorable event, with the Spaniards win especially poignant as the Sunday fell on what would have been Seve Ballesteros' 60th birthday.

 See below for the 2017 Scores - Odds are a guide to the best available on the Wednesday night before the tournament (Dustin Johnson (withdrew) was available at 8/1 (6/1 before his accident))

 2000 - 2017 Masters Winners